automagica/automagica/docs/index.md

 ```
 ## Running Programs

-Automagica can check wheter a program is currently active on your computer.
+Automagica can check wether a program is currently active on your computer.
 This can be done with a general function that requires the process name and returns True if the specified program is active:
 ```
 ProcessRunning(name="program_name")
 ```